btcsuite/btcd/docs/code_contribution_guidelines.md

 This approach has several benefits:

-- Announcing your plans to work on a feature **before** you begin work avoids duplicate work
+- Announcing your plans to work on a feature **before** you begin work avoids duplicate work.
-- It permits discussions which can help you achieve your goals in a way that is consistent with the existing architecture
+- It permits discussions which can help you achieve your goals in a way that is consistent with the existing architecture.
-- It minimizes the chances of you spending time and energy on a change that might not fit with the consensus of the community or existing architecture and potentially be rejected as a result
+- It minimizes the chances of you spending time and energy on a change that might not fit with the consensus of the community or existing architecture and potentially be rejected as a result.
-- Incremental development helps ensure you are on the right track with regards to the rest of the community
+- Incremental development helps ensure you are on the right track with regards to the rest of the community.
-- The quicker your changes are merged to master, the less time you will need to spend rebasing and otherwise trying to keep up with the main code base
+- The quicker your changes are merged to master, the less time you will need to spend rebasing and otherwise trying to keep up with the main code base.

 <a name="Testing" />